tranletrongthuc/social-sync-pro/feature_descriptions/Settings_Management_Feature.md

 This document describes the hierarchical settings system in SocialSync Pro.
 The system is designed to provide a powerful and flexible way to manage application configurations, allowing a global administrator to set default values while giving individual brands the autonomy to customize their own experience.
 This includes not only simple values like language and AI models, but also the complex, multi-line AI prompts that power all content generation features.

-The core principle is **inheritance with overrides**.
-A brand inherits all its settings from a global default configuration.
-However, any setting a brand explicitly customizes is saved as a specific override, which will not be affected by future changes to the global defaults.
+The core principle is a **two-tiered, non-duplicative architecture**: a global set of default templates and a brand-specific set of overrides.
+A brand's settings only store what is different from the global defaults, ensuring a clean, efficient, and maintainable system.

 ## 2. Key Concepts & Data Flow

-The settings flow is designed to be intuitive and robust, ensuring consistency for new brands while providing flexibility for existing ones.
+The settings flow is designed to be robust and prevent data duplication.

 **1. Global Admin Configuration:**
 -   **Source of Truth:** An administrator uses the **Admin Page** (`/admin`) to define the application's global default settings.
 -   **Database:** These settings are stored as a single document in the `adminSettings` MongoDB collection.
-This includes default language, default AI models, visual style templates, and the master prompts for all AI features.
+This includes default language, default AI models, and the master **prompt templates** for all AI features.
 -   **AI Model Management:** The admin also manages a unified list of all available AI models in the `aiModels` collection.
 This list populates the dropdowns available to all users.

-**2. Brand Initialization & Inheritance:**
+**2. Brand Initialization & Overrides:**
--   **New Brands:** When a new brand is created, the backend automatically performs a one-time **copy** of the current global `adminSettings`.
-This copied set becomes the brand's own initial settings.
+-   **New Brands:** When a new brand is created, it does **not** copy the admin settings.
+Instead, the backend creates a new, minimal `settings` object for the brand.
+This object is initialized with only a `prompts.rules` structure, ready for customization.
--   **Runtime Behavior:** When the application needs a setting for a brand, it reads the value from the brand's own saved `settings` object.
+-   **Runtime Behavior:** When the application needs settings for a brand, the client-side fetches **both** the global `adminSettings` and the brand's specific `settings` (which only contains overrides).
+These two objects are **merged in memory** on the client to produce the final, complete settings object used by the UI and generation services.

 **3. Brand-Specific Customization:**
 -   **The Settings Modal:** A user opens the `SettingsModal` to customize their brand's configuration.
--   **Loading Data:** The modal fetches two sets of data in a single, efficient API call (`load-settings-data`):
-    1. The brand's specific, currently saved `settings` object.
-    2. The complete global `adminSettings` object.
--   **Display Logic:** The modal displays the brand's specific setting.
-The `SettingField` and `PromptManager` components compare this to the global default to determine if the value is "Customized".
+-   **Display Logic:** The modal's UI components (like `SettingField` and `PromptManager`) receive the merged settings object.
+They compare the brand's specific value against the global default value to determine if a setting has been "Customized".
--   **Saving Changes:** When a user saves a change, that value is written to the brand's specific `settings` object in the `brands` collection, overwriting its previous value.
+-   **Saving Changes:** When a user saves a change, the client sends the full, merged settings object to the backend.
+The backend `save-settings` API then intelligently **"slims down"** this object, saving only the allowed overrides (like `language` or `prompts.rules`) to the brand's specific `settings` document.
+The prompt templates are always discarded and never saved at the brand level.

 **4. The "Opt-In" Update Flow:**
--   **Impact of Admin Changes:** When an admin updates a global default (e.g., changes the recommended `imageGenerationModel`), existing brands are **not** affected because they have their own copy of the settings.
+-   **Impact of Admin Changes:** When an admin updates a global default (e.g., changes the recommended `imageGenerationModel`), this change is immediately available to all brands at runtime because they fetch the admin settings directly.
--   **Dynamic Dropdowns:** However, the *new* global default value immediately becomes visible inside the `SettingsModal` for all brands.
-The `SettingField` component will show a "Default" option in the dropdown reflecting the new global value.
--   **User Action:** This allows a user to see that a new global default is available and consciously "opt-in" to it by selecting it from the dropdown, which then saves it as their new brand-specific setting.
+-   **User Experience:** If a brand has not customized that specific setting, it will automatically start using the new global default.
+If they *have* customized it, their override remains in place, but they can see the new global default in the `SettingsModal` and choose to adopt it.

 ---